Academics

 Instructor: Ms. Rachel Coosaia

 Instructor: Ms. Rachel Coosaia is a professional cellist and string instructor in Los Angeles, California.
 Rachel has more than 30 years of orchestral experience and regularly works as a studio musician.
-Currently, Rachel has a cello studio comprising of 25 private students and she has experience as a music coach at private independent schools.
-This will be Rachel’s second year at Sierra Canyon.
+Currently, Rachel has a cello studio comprising 25 private students, and she has experience as a music coach at private independent schools.
+This will be Rachel's second year at Sierra Canyon.

 Tuesdays